clidev/spike.x/README.md

 An activator is simply a verticle that is responsible for deploying and undeploying of verticles within a module.
 The activator is the main verticle of a module.

-A filter is verticle that receives input, sends output or does both.
-Spike.x comes with many pre-built filters for many common uses:
+A filter is a verticle that receives input, sends output or does both.
+Spike.x comes with many filters that can be chained together in many ways.
+Here's a list of some of the built-in filters:

 * Tail - reads lines from a log
 * Mutate - modifies an event